A Record Number Of American Citizens Are Seeking Asylum In Canada

 More Americans than ever are seeking asylum in Canada, fleeing a country that doesn’t want them and facing an uncertain future when their applications are denied, The Guardian is reporting.

-The number of Americans fleeing to Canada to seek political asylum – which is to say, seeking citizenship in a foreign land because they fear terrorism or persecution in their own – has increase six times over since the beginning of the Trump administration.
+The number of Americans fleeing to Canada to seek political asylum – which is to say, seeking citizenship in a foreign land because they fear terrorism or persecution in their own – has increased six times over since the beginning of the Trump administration.
 In fact, Americans are the third-largest group of asylum-seekers trying to make a permanent home in Canada, the first and second being Haitians and Nigerians, respectively.

-For the most part, the 2,550 Americans who sought asylum in Canada in 2017 are either minor children who were born here to parents who themselves came to the US illegally, or are their families coming with them because they don’t want to be separated.
+For the most part, the 2,550 Americans who sought asylum in Canada in 2017 are either minor children who were born here to parents who themselves came to the U.S. illegally or are their families coming with them because they don’t want to be separated.
 And the vast majority of them first fled Haiti, the desperately-poor Caribbean island nation that has been beset by crime and political violence for decades.
 They believe that if they stay in the U.S. they’ll be deported back to Haiti.

 Donald Trump, who called Haiti a “s**thole country” according to NBC News, has said that Haitians who come to the U.S. illegally are not welcome here.
 In November 2017, as Vox reported at the time, Trump told the estimated 59,000 Haitians living in the U.S. illegally that they have until 2019 to make other arrangements or face deportation.